Plank Workouts for Women that Work

 - Repeat the same directions for your left side.

 Falling Off Your Plank Workout Schedule

 First things first, it’s ok!
 Life happens.
 Sometimes we forget, sometimes we are too busy, and let’s be honest, sometimes we just straight up do not feel like working out.
 If you miss one day that’s alright.
 The best thing to do is to start where you left off and don’t worry about trying to make up for a lost day.
 Just turn it into a 31-day challenge with an extra rest day.
 No big deal.

-Doing a challenge is a great way to jumpstart your fitness lifestyle, push yourself to new limits, reach new goals, and see the results you want.
+Doing the 30 day challenge is a great way to jump-start your fitness lifestyle, push yourself to new limits, reach new goals, and see the results you want.
 But they only work if you stick to them.